• Skip to primary navigation

 6. Alcapurrias

-The form is similar to a giant croqueta and is made with green plantain and yautía (a.k.a malanga) and pork.
+The form is like a giant croqueta and is made with green plantain and yautía (a.k.a malanga) and pork.
 Some people add or substitute the yautía with yucca.

 7. Relleno de papa